Ringgo Agus Rahman

 Ringgo Agus Rahman (born 12 August 1982) is an Indonesian actor and radio personality.
 He made his acting debut by starring as Agus in Hanung Bramantyo's Jomblo (2006).
+He won two Citra Awards for Best Actor for his performances in Falling in Love Like in Movies (2023) and Pawn (2025), becoming the first actor to win the award two years in a row.

 Career

 Rahman's stage name, Ringgo, was derived from a character he played in a short film.
 The character's name was also the name of the director's pet.
 He started his career as a radio personality in Bandung.
 In 2005, he interviewed director Hanung Bramantyo during the promotional tour of Catatan Akhir Sekolah.
 He offered Rahman a role in his then-upcoming film.
 Rahman then auditioned and was cast as Agus in Jomblo.

 Personal life

 Rahman married actress Sabai Morscheck on 7 June 2015 in Bali.
 They have two sons, born in February 2016 and October 2020 respectively.